Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

-He turned down Jeff Bridges's role in Jagged Edge (1985), which went to Jeff Bridges.
+He turned down the role of Jack Forrester in Jagged Edge (1985), which went to Jeff Bridges.

 Was considered for the role of General Munro in The Fifth Element (1997), which went to the late Brion James.

-He turned down the part of Adam Gibson in The 6th Day (2000) because of family commitments.
+He turned down the role of Adam Gibson in The 6th Day (2000) because of family commitments.
 The role later went to Arnold Schwarzenegger.